skiby7/skiby7.github.io/_posts/2022-05-30-display-tearing.md

 ---
 > **Note**: *this guide is for Intel Graphics only.*

 Using X11 I've always experienced screen tearing while watching videos or scrolling web pages.
-To improve the general experience and reduce the tearing, you can enable the "Tear Free" for the Intel Driver.
+To improve the general experience and reduce the tearing, you can enable the "Tear Free" option for the Intel Driver.
 First, if it doesn't exist, create the config file:
 ``` bash
 mkdir /etc/X11/xorg.conf.d
 sudo nano /etc/X11/xorg.conf.d/99-intel.conf